Skip to main content

 You want FDA-approved meds + provider choiceSesame CareB

 First decision point — pick your route: For FDA-approved Wegovy, Zepbound, or Foundayo with insurance-concierge support, check Ro Body eligibility below.
 Want zero subscription instead?
 Jump to Walgreens.
-Want compounded all-in?
-Jump to Eden.
+Want a low starting price or needle-free gum?
+Jump to Embody.

-3 Lower-Friction GLP-1 Cancellation Paths: Walgreens Weight Management (no subscription, pay per visit, FDA-approved options), Eden (member portal 3 cancel actions, Pause/Turn Off/End Plan, compounded options), Ro Body (cancel in account or by email, 48 hours before renewal, automatic refund if medication never prescribed, insurance-concierge support).
+3 Lower-Friction GLP-1 Cancellation Paths: Walgreens Weight Management (no subscription, pay per visit, FDA-approved options), Embody (low starting price, needle-free GLP-1 gum, compounded options), Ro Body (cancel in account or by email, 48 hours before renewal, automatic refund if medication never prescribed, insurance-concierge support).
 What all 3 have in common: read cancellation policy before checkout, medication already shipped is usually non-refundable, save screenshots of billing date and cancellation confirmation.

 3 Lower-Friction GLP-1 Cancellation Paths, ranked and compared.
 Source: Weight Loss Provider Guide, verified April 28, 2026.